 13. THE FILM SPAWNED THE INDUSTRY TERM “BUMPING THE LAMP.”

-For movie animators and special effects artists, the phrase “bumping the lamp” refers to the application of tremendous effort to a particular aesthetic feature that viewers will, more likely than not, never even notice.
-The saying entered the lexicon thanks to a scene that involved Bob Hoskins’ character repeatedly bonking his head on a low hanging ceiling lamp, causing it to swing around the room.
+For movie animators and special effects artists, the phrase “bumping the lamp” refers to the application of tremendous effort to a particular aesthetic feature that viewers will more than likely never even notice.
+The saying entered the lexicon thanks to a scene that involved Bob Hoskins’s character repeatedly bonking his head on a low-hanging ceiling lamp, causing it to swing around the room.
 Animators had to draw and redraw Roger Rabbit in a fashion that was consistent with the rapidly fluctuating illumination of the scene.
 While the team was well aware that absence of the effect wouldn’t bother most audiences, they were so devoted to their craft that they stuck with it.
-Here’s the scene:
+(You can watch the scene above.)